marcoandre1/express-react-app/README.md

 You will need to add the `index.html` file in the `dist` folder.
 Add the folder to the project root if you don't have it and don't forget to put the `dist` folder in the `.gitignore` file:

+> **NOTE:** alternatively, you can setup [html-webpack-plugin](https://webpack.js.org/guides/output-management/#setting-up-htmlwebpackplugin).
+See the [getting started](https://webpack.js.org/guides/getting-started/#creating-a-bundle) tutorial from Webpack for more info.

 ```html
 <!DOCTYPE html>
 <html lang="en">